 The testimony of ancient history is clearly against choir or solo singing, and in favor of congregational singing.

 The fact of the matter is, the current trend toward solos and choirs in the services of the church reflects an attitude that attempts to shift the emphasis from the simple message of the gospel to an aura that smacks of sensationalism and entertainment.

 Such a motive is virtually conceded in a recent article by Rubel Shelly in which this brother bemoans the fact that the world is not “comfortable with our tradition-based services,” hence, by the introduction of special music (choirs and solos) and religious drama, the hope is expressed that the church might “catch more flies with honey” than with our “traditional” format of simply preaching the gospel (1990).

 What a sad state of affairs it is when plain gospel preaching and humble congregational worship are compared, by implication, to vinegar!

-May the Lord help us to be satisfied with the simplicity of the New Testament plan of worship wherein each person, as a priest of God, offers a sacrifice of praise to the Creator (Hebrews 13:15).
+May the Lord help us to be satisfied with the simplicity of the New Testament plan of worship wherein each person, as a priest of God, offers a sacrifice of praise to the Creator (Heb.
+13:15).